Mardi Himal ridge above the cloud line

 Mardi Himal Trek Itinerary

-The full day-by-day plan from Pokhara to the Upper Viewpoint at 4,200 metres and back to the lakeside.
+The full day-by-day plan from Pokhara to the Upper Viewpoint at 4,200 metres and back to the lakeside, trail stop by trail stop.
 Distances, walking hours, altitudes, and what each day actually feels like, written by guides who walk the route every week.
-Includes a faster 5-day version, a comfortable 9-day variant with Mardi Himal Base Camp, and notes on Sidhing vs Lwang exits.
+We run this same trail as 3, 4, 5, 6, and 8-day trips, plus notes on Sidhing vs Lwang exits.

 Walking distance